wso2/docs-apk/en/docs/create-api/rate-limiting/add-new-rate-limiting-policies-via-rest-api.md

 !!!
 Tip

-    To get familiar with the concept of Rate Limiting, see [Rate Limiting Overview](./rate-limiting-policy-overview.md).
+    To get familiar with the concept of Rate Limiting, see <a href="../../../create-api/rate-limiting/rate-limiting-policy-overview" target="_blank">Rate Limiting Overview</a>.

 You need to define the Rate Limiting Policies in the API payload when creating an API using the REST API Interface.
 You can define either API-level or Operation-level Rate Limiting Policies.
-Let's get familiar with the [API-level](#api-level) and [Operation-level (Resource-Level)](#operation-level-resource-level-rate-limiting) configurations and the [configuration definitions](#configuration-definitions).
+Let's get familiar with the [API-level](#api-level-rate-limiting) and [Operation-level (Resource-Level)](#operation-level-resource-level-rate-limiting) configurations and the [configuration definitions](#configuration-definitions).

 ## API-Level Rate Limiting